siconos/siconos/Docs/sphinx/getting_started/index.rst

 Getting Started with Siconos
 ============================

-This manual aims at giving user a short overview of the software functionnalities.
+This manual aims at giving user a short overview of the software functionnalities and to provide some guidelines for your first steps with nonsmooth systems simulation with siconos.

-It is also supposed to provide some guidelines on how to build its own simulation.
-However, this manual does not give a full description of all the Siconos classes, functions etc.
+However, this manual does not give a full description of all the Siconos concepts, classes, functions and so on.
-For this, you need to check directly :ref:`siconos_api_reference` or :ref:`siconos_python_reference`, depending on the interface you choose.
+For this, check directly :ref:`siconos_users_guide`, :ref:`siconos_api_reference` or :ref:`siconos_python_reference`, depending on the interface you choose.

-For more details on specific topics see :ref:`siconos_users_guide`.

 .. toctree::
    :maxdepth: 2